Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Photometric observables in Euclid

-where $P_{\delta\delta}$ is the (non-linear) matter power spectrum, $k=|\vec k|$ the wave number, which is the Fourier mode related to the comoving separation between pairs of galaxies in configuration space, and $r(z)$ is the radial comoving distance to redshift $z$ for a flat cosmology.
-The generic redshift-binned kernel $W_i^A(\ell,r)$ takes different forms depending on the target observables as we will see in \Cref{sec:Limber_RSDs} and \Cref{sec:Shear}.
-Note that we use the notation $C^{AB}_{ij}(\ell)$ as in \citetalias{ISTF}, as opposed to $C^{AB}_\ell(z_i,z_j)$ of \Cref{eq:Harmonic_definition}, to denote the fact that we refer to the Limber-approximated power spectrum.
+where $P_{\delta\delta}$ is the (non-linear) matter power spectrum, $k=|\vec k|$ {is} the wave number, which is the Fourier mode related to the comoving separation between pairs of galaxies in configuration space, and $r(z)$ is the radial comoving distance to redshift $z$ for a flat cosmology.
+The generic redshift-binned kernel $W_i^A(\ell,r)$ takes different forms depending on the target observables{, as we show in} \Cref{sec:Limber_RSDs} and \Cref{sec:Shear}. {We} use the notation $C^{AB}_{ij}(\ell)$ as in \citetalias{ISTF}, as opposed to $C^{AB}_\ell(z_i,z_j)$ of \Cref{eq:Harmonic_definition}, to denote the fact that we refer to the Limber-approximated power spectrum.